 - Dedicated change management resources to major corporate initiatives

-Challenges for inter-agency coordination in delivering complex EDI initiatives on tight timelines have also been identified.
+Risks related to challenges for inter-agency coordination in delivering complex EDI and other initiatives on tight timelines have also been identified.
 NSERC will mitigate these risks by devoting additional effort and resources towards inter-agency coordination, governance, and ongoing communication and coordination among systems, processes and data collection and reporting.

-Financial, human resources and performance information for NSERC’s Program Inventory is available in the GC InfoBasexxiii.
+Financial, human resources and performance information for NSERC’s Program Inventory is available in the GC InfoBasexxix.

 Internal Services are those groups of related activities and resources that the federal government considers to be services in support of Programs and/or required to meet corporate obligations of an organization.
 Internal Services refers to the activities and resources of the 10 distinct services that support Program delivery in the organization, regardless of the Internal Services delivery model in a department.
 These services are: